Enable PHP error logging

 ?>

-Visit the example.com/error.php page in a browser.
-An error is thrown.
+When you visit the example.com/error.php page in a browser, an error is thrown.
 If you then check your user's home directory, you'll see the php.log file has been created and that it logged this PHP error.
-Run the following to check it:
+Use the cat command to read the file's contents.:

 [server]$ cat ~/php.log